 Can You Use Other Types of Apples?

-The only variety I don’t recommend is Red Delicious, which generally isn’t recommended for use with baking or cooking.
+The only variety of apples I don’t recommend is Red Delicious, which generally isn’t recommended for use with baking or cooking.

 Then I use a chef’s knife to cut straight down the core, and use a melon baller to scoop out the seeds in the middle, and the stem at the top.
 Then just chop it up.